simon-frankau/speedball2-re-amiga/README.md

  * Overlay #0 is loaded at 0x1bc3e-0x36c3e at the start of game, once the intro sequence is complete.
-It overwrites the intro music, data and graphics, and prodvides replacement sound (TODO: Anything else?).
+It overwrites the intro music, data and graphics, and prodvides replacement sound.
  * Overlays #1 and #28 are loaded together to provide the graphics for the menus and mangement mode.
  * Overlays #18, #26 and #27 are loaded together to provide the